-Please, for your safety, please make sure you have enabled IRC Emergency Management text alerts via the link below.
+Please, for your safety, make sure you have enabled IRC Emergency Management text alerts via this link.

 It is the primary alert system and informational update service for all residents of the County.

-Please NOTE: Indian River County Emergency Management offers to send a Safety Alert that will arrive on your cell phone or through your e-mail.
+Please NOTE: Indian River County Emergency Management offers to send Safety alerts via text or email.
+Click here for the most recent Alerts.

 These alerts may be issued for a missing person, a safety concern, a weather-related event, or for an important newsworthy item.

 Click here to see if you are in a flood zone.
 (All of the barrier island is Zone A evacuation zone)

 - 2017 ended with 17 named storms (12 is average), and exceeded the long term average number of hurricanes by four with 10.

 - Two hurricanes made landfall as Category 5 (Irma and Maria) and there was an average number categorized as major (Harvey, Irma and Maria).